dymk/all_the_tags-elixir/README.md

 Warning: implementation details follow

-AllTheTags internally stores a metagraph (directed acyclic graph) of all the tag implication rules as a means to quickly test if an entity has a given tag - or any tag implied by a tag - belong to it.
+AllTheTags internally stores a metagraph (which is a directed acyclic graph) of all the tag implication rules as a means to quickly test if an entity has a given tag - or any tag implied by a tag - belong to it.
 The metagraph is built up incrementally with every implication edge added (and is generally a very quick operation),